 These dedicated ladies from Northern California have formed The Outlander Charity Quilt Ambassador team.
 The three friends met through their local quilt guild where they all served in various board positions, organizing volunteers and events.
 As avid fans of the Outlander books and TV show, they were inspired by leading actress Caitriona Balfe’s patronage of World Child Cancer.
 Following the guild’s fundraising idea of “opportunity” quilts, Mary and Donna set about to raise money for WCC and Kathy soon joined in.
 Mary has designed and pieced quilts based on the theme of each season of the TV show.
 Donna then does the quilting, adding stitches that tie in with the theme.
 The team shows the quilt at Scottish Gatherings in California where the booth attracts attention with an eight foot “standing stone” (made by the three ladies), and life-size cutouts of Jamie and Claire which are immediately recognizable to the many Outlander fans in attendance.
 While fans are having their photo taken with these props, the team members tell them about the work World Child Cancer does and invites them to make a donation to the charity.
 The quilt will be gifted to one of the donors in December.
 This is their third year raising money for WCC – they raised $5,000 in 2016 and hope to exceed that total in 2017, adding several more events to their itinerary.

 Whilst studying drama in Dublin, Caitriona was scouted by an agent and spent several years working as a model for top fashion brands.
-After returning to acting, Caitriona was quickly cast in a number of films including ESCAPE PLAN, JJ Abrams’ feature SUPER 8 and NOW YOU SEE ME alongside Woody Harrelson and Mark Ruffalo.
-Most recently, Caitriona co-starred in the feature film MONEY MONSTER with George Clooney and Julia Roberts, directed by Jodie Foster.
-Caitriona continues to star in the series leading role of Claire in the Starz hit television series OUTLANDER - a role for which she has won many awards and accolades.
+After returning to acting, Caitriona was quickly cast in a number of films including Escape Plan, JJ Abrams’ feature Super 8 and Now You See Me alongside Woody Harrelson and Mark Ruffalo.
+Most recently, Caitriona co-starred in the feature film Money Monster with George Clooney and Julia Roberts, directed by Jodie Foster.
+Caitriona continues to star in the series leading role of Claire in the Starz hit television series Outlander, for which she has won two People's Choice Awards, two Saturn Awards, and an Irish Film and Television Award, and received four Golden Globe Award nominations for Best Actress in a Television Series – Drama.

 DaVita is committed to elevating the health and quality of life of patients around the world.